 “If you change how you think about it, it’s impact on what you feel and do changes.”

 – Walter Mischel

-This quote is a nice, tidy summary of the whole idea of shifting your perspective.
+This quote is a nice, tidy summary of the whole idea of shifting your perspective, and by extension, this essay.
 By definition – If you want to see something from the “other” side, you want to change how that something is impacting your life.
-What Mischel is saying is that the simple act of looking at it differently can be all it takes to accomplish this.
+What Mischel is saying is that the simple act of looking at it differently can be all that’s needed to accomplish this.

 In many ways, this is also connected to staying grounded in the present moment.
 When you get wrapped up in defending your perspective, what’s really happening is you’re focusing on the future – and just one possible future at that.
 What you’re seeing is an extra 2 weeks of procrastinating, of being able to focus on other tasks that you view as more important than the project presentation.
 When you pause and take that step back, you return your grounding to the here and now.
 This is what gives you the opportunity to shift perspectives over to that of your boss and see the future results of your actions now.

 In staying focused on your side of the discussion (argument really), you’re also staying focused on just one possible outcome.
 Being able to see an alternative can be extremely helpful in many areas of daily life.
 From work to your commute, to asking how your partner’s day went (or, importantly, knowing when to avoid asking).
 Even from crashing on the couch in front of reruns after dinner to playing a board game with the family, or reading a book, or maybe taking a quiet walk around the neighborhood.

 All that from the seemingly simple act of taking a step back, staying present and shifting your perspective.